abhinav643/CommerceHub/developer-log.md

 I fixed this by registering MongoDB camelCase conventions so that the C# models and database documents used consistent field naming, which restored correct update behavior.

+### 5. Fixing Invalid ID Handling to Prevent 500 Errors

+The AI-generated controller code used `ObjectId.Parse` directly when reading order IDs.
+I noticed during manual API testing that this would throw an exception if an invalid or malformed ID was provided, resulting in a 500 Internal Server Error.

+I corrected this by switching to `ObjectId.TryParse` and adding proper validation checks.
+Now, invalid ID formats return a 400 Bad Request response, while valid but non-existent IDs correctly return a 404 Not Found.

+This change prevented unnecessary server errors and ensured the API returned appropriate client-friendly responses for invalid input.

 ---

 ## Verification Using AI